Graduate Program Overview

 Media communication.
 Students and faculty in media communication examine issues involving the creation, distribution, use, context, reception, and effects of media and their messages.
 We in this area have a very diverse set of interests, with emphases that span the psychological, social, group, organizational, and global issues associated with the modern day media landscape.
 We conceive of media broadly, in both traditional (e.g., TV, film) and newer forms (e.g., the Internet, social media, video games).
 Our ongoing research programs examine a wide range of media contexts, including entertainment, advertising, communication campaigns, health, news, politics, policy and law, media literacy, and digital media.

 Organizational communication.
 Students and faculty in organizational communication seek to understand the complex communication issues in contemporary organizing.
 We study the messages, patterns of interaction, new media, information flow, and interpretations of messages as they enact, emanate from, and shape forms of organizing in corporate, community, governmental, and nongovernmental settings.
-We explore topics such as collective action and collaborative relationships, new technologies in organizations, international and global organizing, organizational entry and exit, planning and decision making processes, gender issues, workplace participation, groups and teams, negotiation and conflict, and discourse and organizations.
+We explore topics such as collective action and collaborative relationships, new technologies in organizations, international and global organizing, organizational entry and exit, planning and decision making processes, gender issues, workplace participation, groups and teams, negotiation and conflict, and discourse.